Comcast, AT&T, Verizon Pose a Greater Surveillance Risk Than Facebook - Slashdot

 Finally, the summary gets to the core.
 All the rest is fear-mongering.
 More, and increasingly more, services are encrypted.
 The one which isn't, and needs to be, is DNS, which traffic they could snoop to see who you're talking with.
 But, some trusted VPN or TOR or other solution [opendns.com] will get around even that, if someone cares.

-With so much content being cloud hosted (AWS/Azure/GCloud), it's getting hard to tell who someones talking to just by IP, which is all the I
+With so much content being cloud hosted (AWS/Azure/GCloud), it's getting hard to tell who someones talking to just by IP, which is all the ISPs have left if traffic is encrypted.

 Hmmm (Score:2)